 Crystal Spring Gibbins

-Crystal holds a PhD in English with concentrations in Creative Writing, 20th and 21st Century American Poetry, and North American Environmental Literature from the University of Nebraska.
-She is the recipient of grants from the Minnesota State Arts Board, Arrowhead Regional Arts Council, and Chequamegon Bay Arts Council.
-Crystal has taught creative writing, literature, and composition for nearly 15 years at several universities and colleges in the Midwest and online.
+Crystal holds a PhD in English with concentrations in Creative Writing, 20th and 21st Century American Poetry, and North American Environmental Literature from the University of Nebraska-Lincoln, an MFA in Creative Writing and Certificate in Publishing from Minnesota State University-Moorhead, and BFA in Professional and Creative Writing from Bemidji State University.
+She has taught creative writing, literature, and composition for nearly 15 years at several universities and colleges in the Midwest.

-Currently, she is writing her second poetry collection Re: Wild, which focuses on native, non-native, and invasive species inhabiting Lake Superior and the surrounding area.
-She lives on the south shore of Lake Superior in northwestern Wisconsin.
+Currently, she is writing her second poetry collection Re: Wild, which focuses on native, non-native, and invasive species inhabiting Lake Superior and the Boundary Waters, and illustrating and writing a graphic nonfiction collection about her life and travels.